oracle-samples/oci-streaming-datasync-sample/README.md

 Sample payload is given below.

 Replace the _streamOCIDToRetry_ with the OCID of the error stream to be retried.

+_noOfMessagesToProcess_ is the no of Stream messages to process in a single Function call.

-_readoffset_ is the offset location from where the messages are to be read. _RetryFunction_ will read maximum of 10 offsets at a time and returns the last successfully read offset.
-So if this API needs multiple invocation, store the return value of the API and make subsequent call by passing the last offset as the _readoffset_ value in the payload.
+_readoffset_ is the offset location from where the messages are to be read.
+Set this to -1 to start reading from the oldest message in the Stream.

+ _RetryFunction_ will process the messages and return the last successfully read offset.
+So if this API needs multiple invocation, read the response body of the API and make subsequent call by passing the last offset as the _readoffset_ value in the payload.

 Also replace, _stream_ value in the _errormapping_ section with the error streams in your OCI environment.
 ```
 {
- "streamOCIDToRetry":"ocid1.stream.oc1.iad.......",
+	"streamOCIDToRetry": "ocid1.stream.o...rrr",
+	"noOfMessagesToProcess": 5,
- 		"readOffset": 382,
+	"readOffset": -1,
- 	"readPartition": "1",
+	"readPartition": "0",
-  "errormapping":
+	"errormapping": [{
-    [
-            {
 			"responsecode": "404",
-                "stream": "ocid1.stream.oc1.iad.a..."
+			"stream": "ocid1.stream.oc1.iad...r"
 		},
 		{
 			"responsecode": "503",
+			"stream": "ocid1.stream.oc1.iad.am.."
+		}, {
+			"responsecode": "unexpectedError",
-                "stream": "ocid1.stream.oc1.iad.a...."
+			"stream": "ocid1.stream.oc1.iad.a...q"
-            }
-            ,
+		},
 		{
 			"responsecode": "unmapped",
-                "stream": "ocid1.stream.oc1.iad.am...."
+			"stream": "ocid1.stream.oc1.iad.am....q"
 		}
 	]

 }
 ```
 ### Enhancing the sample